 Also in our name: Advanced.
 Our goal is to bring “big city” veterinary medicine to all communities.
 Rural areas don’t have to settle for outdated or minimal veterinary care – after all, pets are family!
-Our doctors bring anesthesia protocols and surgical monitoring used by Colorado State University’s Veterinary Teaching Hospital, digital radiography, ultrasonography, ICU hospitalization, comprehensive pain management, and more to southern New Mexico’s pets.
+Our doctors bring anesthesia protocols and surgical monitoring used by Colorado State University’s Veterinary Teaching Hospital, digital radiography, comprehensive pain management, and more to southern New Mexico’s pets.
 And this care doesn’t have to come with “big city” prices – our top-of-the-line care is more affordable than you'd expect.

 Jan 7th, 2015 / Dr. Shelby Bradberry